Play Live Radio

 Available On Air Stations

-Hillsborough County commissioners decide to keep fluoridating its water supply
+Lee County ends fluoridation while Hillsborough decides to keep its water supply status quo

 /

-A motion to end the practice died by a 3-3 tie vote by the county commissioner on Wednesday.
+In Hillsborough, a motion to end the practice died with a 3-3 tie vote by the county commission on Wednesday.
 Commissioners Harry Cohen, Ken Hagan and Chris Boles voted no. Commissioner Gwen Myers was absent.

 Hillsborough Commissioner Joshua Wostal